jacksonrayhamilton/context-coloring/README.md

 request that adds new language support.

 Extension is relatively straightforward.
-Write a "scopifier" for the language of your choice, add an entry to `context-coloring-scopifier-plist`, and the plugin should handle the rest.
+Write a "scopifier" for the language of your choice, add an entry to `context-coloring-dispatch-plist`, and the plugin should handle the rest.

 A "scopifier" is a CLI program that reads a buffer's contents from stdin and